jeremyButtler/bioTools/README.md

 - genAln is for alignment tasks, such as pairwise aligners or primer scanning (biology)
 - genClust is for clustering our grouping tasks (biology)
+- notUsed:
+  - These are programs that should not be used.
+I made them for a task, but that task is no longer relavent.

 # Updates:

+- 2025-10-09:
+  - added in filter option to memwaterScan to remove nested alignments, also allowing for direction setting on query sequence
+- 2025-10-08:
+  - added the filter opton to seqStats to allow fastq file filtering
+- 2025-10-06:
+  - added the sequence length to the third column of primFind
 - 2025-10-03:
   - added the `-p-gene-cover` to ampDepth to print out percent coverage by gene